titledk/silverstripe-calendar-demo/README.md

 3. Copy `devfiles/_ss_environment.php` to `_ss_environment.php`, and enter your db creds
 4. Point your local server to `public`, and enter the url.
 This should automatically set up SilverStripe and build the database
 5. You're now having a system with all the code, but no demo data.
 Please follow "Populate test data" below to create some test data

-Note that the repo contains some title.dk internal git sub modules.
-These are **NOT** necessary in order to run the code.

 ## Populate test data